atsenbako/disso-a/README.md

 # disso-a
-This is my first repo
+This is my first
-To be used for forensic analysis experiments in docker
+To be used for digital forensic analysis in docker